odoocker/odoocker/README.md

 The `ADDONS_TO_TEST=addon_1` are installed in that fresh DB.
 Use `TEST_TAGS=test_tag_1` to filter your tests.

 **NOTE: Avoid running tests without tags**; otherwise, it will trigger tests in all installed addons and we don't want this.
-For now let's assume Odoo Community & Enterprise tests passed and only focus on the things you need to test.
+For now, let's assume Odoo Community & Enterprise tests passed and only focus on the things you need to test.

 #### 5. Full:
 This environment (`APP_ENV=full`) will install the `INIT` modules in a new or existing `DB_NAME`.
 This allows us to have a fresh production database replica.